Oakview Health Center

-- Provide to you this detailed Notice of our legal duties and privacy practices relating to your protected health information
+- Provide to you this detailed Notice of our legal duties and privacy practices relating to your protected health information; and

-- Abide by the terms of the Notice that is currently in effect.
-We reserve the right to change the terms of this Notice and make the new Notice provisions effective for all protected health information that OakView maintains
+- Abide by the terms of the Notice that is currently in We reserve the right to change the terms of this Notice and make the new Notice provisions effective for all protected health information that the Community maintains.

 PROTECTED HEALTH INFORMATION